dgbeck/backbone.marionette.subviews/README.md

 ## Details

 After including `backbone.marionette.subviews.js` in your project, the `subview` helper will automatically be available in all of your underscore templates.
 The helper takes one argument, which is the name of the subview to be created.
+See above for alternative syntax for declaring a subview that does not use a template helper.

-The subviewCreators hash of your view should contain an element for each subview.
-The key of each element is the subview's name, and the value is a function that should create and return the subview instance.
+The subviewCreators hash of your view should contain an entry for each subview.
+The key of each entry is the subview's name, and the value is a function that should create and return the subview instance.

 Subviews are not rendered until after the parent view has completely finished rendering.
 A new "after:render" event is fired (and its corresponding onAfterRender method is called) after all subviews have finished rendering.
 The sequence of events is as follows: